ray-creations/ray-social-feeds-for-twitter/readme.txt

 Tags: Twitter, Tweets, Twitter Feed, Twitter Widget, Twitter Gallery, Ray Social Feeds For Twitter Requires at least: 3.2
 Tested up to: 5.3.2
-Stable tag: 1.1.2
+Stable tag: 1.2
 Requires PHP: 5.6
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Display beautiful twitter feeds on your website.
-Tweets include images & videos.
+Display clean, beautiful, customizable, responsive, yet powerful twitter feed on your website from any Twitter account or hashtags.

 == Description ==
-**Ray Social Feeds For Twitter** lets you display your Twitter feeds beautifully on your website in a list format.
-If a tweet includes images or videos, they will be displayed as part of the tweet.
-Alternatively, it will look for any external links in the tweet and fetch images from that link to display with your tweets.
+**Ray Social Feeds For Twitter** lets you display Twitter feeds beautifully on your website from any user timeline or hashtags.
+The feed is customizable and can be displayed anywhere on your site in a list format, using either shortcode or widget.

-Therefore, maximum number of tweets will include images or videos, which makes the display more visually appealing & engaging.
+You can **define defaults** on your Settings page.
+And can override those settings by specifying custom attributes in your shortcodes.
+Every widget can also have its own different settings.

+Any page can have **multiple shortcodes and widgets**.
+And each can have its own custom specific settings.
+So each shortcode or widget can fetch different feeds from different Twitter accounts and hashtags.

+The generated feeds are **mobile-friendly & responsive** and adapts to the width of the container in which the shortcode or widget is placed.
+Also, it automatically adapts the styling of your website.

+The **Tweets are cached** for lightning-fast display.
+Specify your own cache duration.

+Super easy to set up and install. **Generate your access tokens in a couple of clicks only**.

-Some highlights of the plugin:
+== Some highlights of the plugin ==

-*   Install the plugin and use the [my_custom_tweets] shortcode in any post or page to start displaying tweets instantly.
-*   No longer necessary to create Twitter Dev account to obtain your own Consumer Key & Secret to use the plugin
-*   Uses the new Twitter API v 1.1 and OAuth 2.0 to fetch tweets from Twitter.
+*   Generate your access tokens in a few clicks and start displaying feeds straight away.

 *   Use the shortcode **[my_custom_tweets]** anywhere in your content area.
-Or use our "widget" in your sidebars & footers to display your Twitter feed.
+Or use our customizable "widget" to display Twitter feeds in your site's sidebars & footers.

-*   Use any Twitter "screen name" or "hashtags" to display the feed.
+*   Use any Twitter "screen name" or "hashtags" to create your feeds.

 *   When specifying **multiple hashtags**, simply separate them using space.
-*   No need to use the hash "#" or "@" symbol with your hashtags or with Twitter screen names.
+No need to use the hash "#" or "@" symbol with your hashtags or with Twitter screen names.

 *   **Multiple shortcodes & widgets** can be used on a single page or on different site pages.

 *   You can define "default options" for the feed display using our plugin settings page.

-*   The default options can be overridden by parameters you specify in your shortcodes.
+*   The default options can be overridden by attributes you specify in your shortcodes.
 For example, if the default screen name is **raycreations**, and in your shortcode, you specify **[my_custom_tweets screen_name='rayamrit']**.
-Then the shortcode screenname takes precedence.
+Then the shortcode attribute screen_name takes precedence.
-*   There is a limit of 10 tweets for each shortcode or widget.

-*   There is **no limit** to the number of instances of shortcodes or widgets you can place on your page or site.
+*   There is **no limit** to the number of instances of shortcodes or widgets you can place on any page or site.

 *   The display is completely **Responsive** and adjusts to the width of the container in which the shortcode or widget is placed.

 *   Displays perfectly on all screen sizes and devices.

-*   The Twitter feed is "highly customizable" using parameters in your shortcode or widgets.
-*   The **Tweets are cached** for lightning-fast display.
+*   Each individual feed generated by shortcodes and widgets are cached for lightning-fast display.
-*   Each shortcode and widget tweets are separately cached.

-*   So, the tweets are fetched once and then cached.
-Subsequently, they are fetched from the cache itself.
-So, you don't exceed the rate limit set by Twitter.
-This also makes loading the Tweets lightning fast.

 *   You can control the cache duration from our plugin settings page.
 The minimum duration is 1 hour.
 You can set the maximum cache duration to your liking.

+*   Dedicated button to delete tweet feeds cache.

-*   Whenever you save the plugin settings page, the Tweets cache is automatically cleared to reflect the changes made.
+*   Also, whenever you save the plugin settings page, the tweets cache is automatically cleared to reflect the changes made.
 And new Tweets are fetched from Twitter again.

-*   The Twitter feed takes the styling from your website itself so that it looks & feels like a part of your site without you having to make any style changes in the CSS stylesheet.
+*   Adopts the styling from your website itself so that it looks & feels like a part of your site without you having to make any style changes in the CSS stylesheet.

 *   Our Twitter plugin **supports extended tweets** and fetches the complete tweet from Twitter.

 *   Include or exclude **Replies** from your Twitter feed.

 *   Include or exclude **Retweets** from your Twitter feed.